Auto makers flock to Russia in search of growth

 MOSCOW Luxury cars to pamper your inner oligarch caught the eye as the Moscow motor show opened on Wednesday, but it is the Russian of more modest means who has the attention of the world's carmakers, keen to profit from one of Europe's few growing markets.

-General Motors (GM.N) will also spend $1 billion over the next five years to ramp up output in Russia, while Renault (RENA.PA) sees Russia challenging Brazil to become its No. 2 market.
+General Motors (GM.N), back to health after a spell in bankruptcy, will also spend $1 billion over the next five years to ramp up output in Russia, while Renault (RENA.PA) sees Russia challenging Brazil to become its No.2 market.

 "It is a tank of potential customers that is still full and we have years and years in front of us to address this kind of customer."